age-of-asparagus/deevad-krita-brushpresets/README.md

+## Krita Meets Bob Ross Updates :
 The brush set is for use with the [Krita meets Bob Ross YouTube tutorial series](https://www.youtube.com/watch?v=8FfVnEIkA3I&list=PLaGRTLvEbVzybijtYZRy4EoGrx6Bq_xOG).

-The repo is a fork of v7.0 of David Revoy's brush set that has been modified slightly to work with the most recent versions of Krita, with a few other old Krita brushes added as well.
+The repo is a fork of v7.0 of David Revoy's brush set that has been modified slightly to work with the most recent versions of Krita, with a few other old Krita brushes we need added in as well.

 Last tested on Krita 4.4.2

 deevad-krita-brushpresets
 =========================